 Houston Medical Practice Set-Up & Merger Attorney

-Serving Clients in Health and Medical Law Cases Across Texas
+Serving Health and Medical Professionals Across Texas

 Establishing a solid foundation when starting your own health care practice, merging with another entity, or engaging in a joint venture is critical to future success.
 Because the health care industry is governed by a range of regulations – including those involving fraud and abuse, corporate practice of medicine, and more – ensuring compliance requires a comprehensive view of a practice’s structure, business and employment relationships, liabilities, and proactive measures to reduce risks and healthcare fraud.